 Tips for Managing the Sales to CSM Handoff

-Here are some steps for nailing the sales to CSM handoff to ensure that your customers are consistently satisfied with their experience.
+Here are seven steps for nailing the sales to CSM handoff to ensure that your customers are consistently satisfied with their experience.

-1. Let customers ahead of time that the handoff will occur ahead of time.
+1. Let customers know ahead of time that the handoff will occur.

 Giving customers this information ensures that they're not caught off guard by an abrupt change or confused about why there is a new party managing their experience.